 Most finished mineral oils, take Vaseline oil for example, are absolutely safe for living organisms and the environment.
 That is why they are used in pharmacology, beauty industry and other spheres.
 Although the basis is still the same petroleum product, only obtained by a very high degree of purification and, if necessary, additives.
 It is relatively inexpensive and has thermophysical properties that are optimally suited for cooling electronics.

-In fact, it is the white mineral oil that has become the "golden mean" among analogues.
+In fact, it is the white mineral oil for mining rig that has become the "golden mean" among analogues.
 One of the main advantages is that it is suitable for both home farms and large projects.
 In fact, you can dip three of your ASICs in purified, deodorized sunflower oil and proudly claim to have built an immersion-cooled farm.
 But organizing a 1 MW farm on this basis will not work for a number of objective reasons, including those related to the properties of the coolant-dielectric.